implicitdef/implicitdef.github.io/_posts/2015-11-19-comparing-scala-http-client-libraries.markdown

 Scala-http ([https://github.com/scalaj/scalaj-http](https://github.com/scalaj/scalaj-http)) looks clean and maintained.
 However it is synchronous !
 No Futures there.
 Each HTTP request _will_ block the thread.

-I'm not going to try to code with it, it's idiomatic in Scala to do everything asynchronously.
-It's probably a decent library but I can't see a use case for it, sorry.
+In Scala it is quite idiomatic to do everything asynchronously, using synchronous code feels like a regression.
+It's probably a decent library but I can't see a use case for it.
+No point in going further.

 Diagnostic : __synchronous__.
 Good to know this kind of stuff still exist somewhere.
-But if your app is anything more than a prototype, there's really no point in using it.
+But if your app is anything more than a prototype, there's really no value in using it.

 ### spray-client